Sanjay-Ragavan-27/Grocery-Stores-ConsoleApp/README.md

 # Grocery Stores Console Application

-This is a simple Java console application for managing a grocery store's inventory and placing orders.
-The application allows users to:
+A simple Java console application to manage a grocery store's inventory and handle customer orders.
-- View a list of available groceries with their prices.
-- Place orders by selecting items and specifying quantities.
-- Calculate and display the total amount of the order.

 ## Features